eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 ./mqtt_connector_setup.sh --resource-group <RESOURCE_GROUP_NAME> --subscription-id <SUBSCRIPTION_ID> --digital-twins-name <DIGITAL_TWINS_RESOURCE_NAME> --cert-thumbprint <THUMBPRINT_OF_CERT_IN_DER_FORMAT>
 ```

-The script will prompt you for input for naming each Azure resource deployed by the script.

 ### Troubleshooting

-If at any point you run into permission or deployment errors, try running the script again as sometimes it takes a while for some dependencies to be fully deployed.
+If you experience permission or deployment errors, try running the script again as sometimes it takes a while for some dependencies to be fully deployed.
 If you use the same name/identifier for the script prompts, the script will not create additional copies of Azure resources.

 Additionally, you may follow the section below to manually deploy the respective Azure resource that's failing to deploy by the script.

 ## Manual Deployment of Azure Key Vault, Event Grid, and Azure Function App

 This section requires deployment of the Azure Digital Twins resource to your resource group with Digital Twins instances created that are based on the `{freyja-root-dir}/cloud_connectors/azure/sample-dtdl` DTDL models.
-Please see [Automated Azure Digital Twins Setup](../digital_twins_connector/README.md) or [Manual Azure Digital Twins Setup](../digital_twins_connector/README.md) for additional info on setting up Azure Digital Twins.
+Please see [Automated Azure Digital Twins Setup](../digital_twins_connector/README.md#automated-azure-digital-twins-setup) or [Manual Azure Digital Twins Setup](../digital_twins_connector/README.md#manual-azure-digital-twins-setup) for additional info on setting up Azure Digital Twins.

-### Azure Key Vault
+### 1. Azure Key Vault

 1. Follow the *Open instance in Azure Digital Twins Explorer* section under [Set up Azure Digital Twins](https://learn.microsoft.com/en-us/azure/digital-twins/quickstart-azure-digital-twins-explorer#set-up-azure-digital-twins) to get the Azure Digital Twin URL of your Azure Digital Twin instance.